Lana Turner: 1940–1945: War years and film stardom

-Following the success of Ziegfeld Girl, Turner took a supporting role as an ingénue in Dr. Jekyll and Mr. Hyde (1941), a Freudian-influenced horror film, opposite Spencer Tracy and Ingrid Bergman.
+Following the success of Ziegfeld Girl, Turner took a supporting role as an ingénue in Dr. Jekyll and Mr. Hyde (1941) – a sanitized remake of the original pre-Code film from a decade earlier – remade as a Freudian-influenced horror film, opposite Spencer Tracy and Ingrid Bergman.
 MGM had initially cast Turner in the lead, but Tracy specifically requested Bergman for the part.
 The studio recast Turner in the smaller role, though she was still given top billing.
-While the film was financially successful, Time magazine panned it, calling it "a pretentious resurrection of Robert Louis Stevenson's ghoulish classic ...
+While the film was financially successful at the box office, Time magazine panned it, calling it "a pretentious resurrection of Robert Louis Stevenson's ghoulish classic ...
 As for Lana Turner, fully clad for a change, and the rest of the cast ... they are as wooden as their roles."

 Turner was then cast in the Western Honky Tonk (1941), the first of four films in which she would star opposite Clark Gable.
 The Turner-Gable films' successes were often heightened by gossip-column rumors about a relationship between the two.
 In January 1942, she began shooting her second picture with Gable, titled Somewhere I'll Find You; however, the production was halted for several weeks after the death of Gable's wife, Carole Lombard, in a plane crash.
 Meanwhile, the press continued to fuel rumors that Turner and Gable were romantic offscreen, which Turner vehemently denied.
-"I adored Mr. Gable, but we were [just] friends," she later recalled.
+"I adored Mr. Gable, but we were [just] friends", she later recalled.
 "When six o'clock came, he went his way and I went mine."
 Her next project was Johnny Eager (1941), a violent mobster film in which she portrayed a socialite.
 James Agee of Time magazine was critical of co-star Robert Taylor's performance and noted: "Turner is similarly handicapped: Metro has swathed her best assets in a toga, swears that she shall become an actress, or else.
 Under these adverse circumstances, stars Taylor and Turner are working under wraps."